-Hygiene Hypothesis: When it comes to preventing asthma and other diseases, can "clean" be "too clean"?
+Hygiene hypothesis: When it comes to preventing asthma and other autoimmune diseases, can "clean" be "too clean"?

 Asthma affects 35% - 50% of American kids, making it one of our most common chronic childhood illnesses.
 So, obviously, anything that can be done to help prevent asthma would benefit millions of us and save lives of thousands each year.

 + Free Shipping & Returns on Eligible Items.

 Question: Who would you guess is most likely to suffer from asthma by age 3:

 Perhaps you are familiar with the Hygiene Hypothesis, that by raising young children in "too clean" of an environment (providing clean food and water, vaccines, antibiotics when appropriate, good sanitation, etc.) we may inadvertently be preventing the child's immune system from developing tolerance to irritants and, the thought goes, that this may be related with the dramatic increase since the 1960's in cases of asthma, allergies and an assortment of autoimmune diseases related to inflammation.

 To test this argument, Johns Hopkins Children's Center in Baltimore recently followed 467 children from pre-birth to age 3.
 What was of greatest interest to the researchers was how bacteria and allergen exposure during the first year of life might translate into the children later developing allergies and asthma.
 What they found surprised even them.
 Infants raised in households that were abundant in dust (source of bacteria), cockroach and mouse droppings and cat dander (allergen sources) suffered dramatically lower incidents of wheezing and allergies (which can be precursors to asthma) as well as asthma.
 In fact, in this study, those infants living their first year in the homes with the highest presence of all three allergens and bacteria were allergy and asthma free at age 3.